 The Hobbit: A Kid Reviewer’s Opinion/Thoughts

 I love this story!
-It’s interesting, entertaining, and it’s a fun, quick read.
+It’s interesting and entertaining, and it’s a fun, quick read.
 It’s about the journey.
 This is the type of book where you pick it up before you go to bed and read a chapter.
 Like a TV show, every time you read it, you ask yourself: What kind of shenanigans are Bilbo and the others going to get into?
 I recommend this book from both an educational experience and an entertainment perspective.

 The Hobbit: A Kid Reviewer’s Rating